flhoest/Rubrik/Rubrik-Central/README.md

 ?>
 ```

-Is is composed of an array with the various parameters that allow accessing the clusters you need to display in the portal itself.
+It is composed of an array with the various parameters that allow accessing the clusters you need to display in the portal itself.

 - rkRubrikCentral.php